Radiative lifetime of the A 2{\Pi}1/2 state in RaF with relevance to laser cooling: Results and Discussion

 Although the radiative decay rate $\Gamma$ is the smallest for RaF, the time required to scatter 10$^5$ photons, which can also serve as a measure of the time required to slow a molecular beam down to the capture velocity of a magneto-optical trap, is comparable to that for other molecules (Fig.~\ref{fig:FigPhotonScattering}b).
 Molecular beams produced by cryogenic buffer-gas cells, which most often serve as the source in molecular trapping setups, are emitted with forward velocities that appear to be weakly dependent on the molecular mass of the beam~\cite{Wright2023BufferGas,Hutzler2011}.
 Fig.~\ref{fig:FigPhotonScattering}c compares the distance required to slow a molecular beam down to the Doppler limit using counter-propagating laser cooling.
 For a forward velocity of 50~m/s, which is achievable with a two-stage buffer-gas cell at 1~K, the difference in slowing RaF compared to the lighter molecules becomes insignificant for a beamline of realistic dimensions.

 As a result, the diagonality of the transition in RaF, which could allow effective laser cooling with fewer lasers, is accompanied by a scattering rate that is comparable to that of other laser-cooled molecules.
-It should be noted that a more efficient cooling scheme exists for CaF that utilizes the exceptionally diagonal $B$~$\Sigma$-$X$~$\Sigma$ transition, but this approach is not applicable to RaF.
+A more conclusive discussion on the number of photons scattered by RaF {per cooling laser} would require {direct} measurements of vibrational branching ratios {in the future}.

-Beyond RaF, other radium-containing molecules have also been proposed as promising candidates for searches of new physics based on calculations of a laser-coolable electronic structure.
-Especially appealing candidates are polyatomic molecular ions, as they combine the long coherence time achievable in ion traps, which is crucial for the achievable precision of an experimental search for new physics~\cite{Roussy2023}, with the enhanced ability to fully polarize polyatomic molecules~\cite{Kozyryev2017b}.
-Several radium-containing polyatomic cations have been theoretically investigated for their suitability for direct laser cooling~\cite{Isaev2022Ions,Isaev2023RaN}, and while they are expected to possess a highly diagonal Franck-Condon matrix for the transition of relevance, the calculated excited-state lifetime of the investigated species is in the range of a few $\mu$s~\cite{Isaev2023RaN}.
-On the contrary, radium-containing molecules that are expected to be laser-coolable as neutral species appear to have lifetimes in the ns range, such as $\tau_{\rm{calc}}=40$~ns for RaOH~\cite{Isaev2017}, making them similarly promising candidates as RaF for laser cooling and trapping.
+Beyond RaF, other radium-containing molecules have also been proposed for searches of new physics based on calculations of a laser-coolable electronic structure. {Neutral polyatomic} radium-containing molecules appear to have lifetimes in the ns range, such as $\tau_{\rm{calc}}=40$~ns for RaOH~\cite{Isaev2017}, making them similarly promising candidates as RaF for laser cooling and trapping.
 Therefore, experimental methods for the measurement of symmetry-violating moments based on laser-slowed and -cooled neutral molecules~\cite{Fitch2021} are expected to be critical for progress in designing sensitive searches for new physics with radium-containing molecules.